I’m a big believer in having a dash cam.

 Here, from our archives, is a good example of why:

 Don Bell was cruising down a rural county road near Burleston, TX, just south of Ft Worth, listening to an audiobook in his 2015 Roadtrek 190 Popular Anniversary Edition, on his way to his Grand Prairie, TX home from New Mexico.
 He was going about 45 miles and hour.

 Then, in the blink of an eye, it happened.
 A pickup driver pulled out in front of him.
 Bell slammed on the brakes but it was too late.
 His dash cam captured the crash.

-“I had the Windshield Witness unit you recommended on your blog,” he wrote me the day after the crash.
+“I had the dash cam working,” he wrote me the day after the crash.
 “It captured my absolute innocence in the accident — showing that the pickup truck driver simply pulled from a dead stop at a stop sign out into my ongoing lane of traffic!
 Thank you for your blog, for many reasons, your dash cam recommendation among them.”